 I have been engaged, in one way or the other, with building global labor solidarity since 1983.
 This lists several projects that I have carried out over the years, and my Ph.D. project–comparing unionization in steel and meatpacking in the Chicago area between 1933-55, and examining how these unions addressed racism and white supremacy (in the workplace, the union and the community)–is currently under review by an academic publisher.

 Have been working to build solidarity between US workers and workers and unions around the world since 1983.
 Have written and published numerous articles for peer-reviewed and specialty journals, as well as published numerous book reviews, in US and Canada, Germany, The Netherlands, The Philippines, South Africa, United King

 AFL-CIO Foreign Policy 1983-currently

-This study examines the foreign policy program of the AFL-CIO, from its emergence under the American Federation of Labor in the early 1900s until today, and places this in a theoretical and sociological context.
+My work examines the foreign policy program of the AFL-CIO, from its emergence under the American Federation of Labor in the early 1900s until today, and places this in a theoretical and sociological context.

 - Examines historical origins of Labor’s foreign policy program.

 - Details the role played by the AFL-CIO’s AIFLD (American Institute of Free Labor Development) in laying the groundwork for the September 11, 1973 military coup against the democratically-elected government of Salvador Allende.